Some frequently asked questions:

 I think I may be gay / transgender – can you cure me?

 “No I can’t”, is the simple answer to this question.
-Any attempt to ‘cure’ such a condition is called reparative or conversion therapy and, as a member of both BACP and COSRT, it would be unethical for me, or for any therapist, to approach a therapeutic relationship in this way.
-What I am able to offer is a safe and non-judgemental space for you to examine your own innermost thoughts and feelings to enable you to come to an informed decision about who you actually are.
+Any attempt to ‘cure’ such a condition is called reparative or conversion therapy and, as a member of BACP , a signatory to The Second Memorandum of Understanding against Conversion Therapy, it would be unethical for me, or for any therapist, to approach a therapeutic relationship in this way.
+What I am able to offer is a safe and non-judgmental space for you to examine your own innermost thoughts and feelings to enable you to come to an informed decision about who you actually are.
 Using this as a foundation we can then work toward a better understanding about how you wish to live your life.